 - Mustard is usually on a deep sale at Easter, with coupons available, but like all condiments will be on sale throughout the summer.

-- Pop and Junk Food: Rarely bought in my Frugal House, if you’re buying, buy it on sale, and preferably with a coupon.
+- Pop and Junk Food: If you’re buying, buy it on sale, and preferably with a coupon.
 These items are on sale at almost every major Holiday – the next great sale will be Memorial Day.

-- Canned Soup, Mandarin Oranges and canned Pineapple are usually on sale during any major Holiday.
+- Canned Items: Canned Soup, Mandarin Oranges, and canned Pineapple are usually on sale during any major Holiday.
 Use your coupons.
-These will probably be at their lowest right now and the next big drop in price will be fall for the soup and Thanksgiving for the fruit.
+These will probably be at their lowest right now and the next big drop in price will be fall for the soup and Thanksgiving for the fruit so stock up.

-- Coffee: Buy at Easter – the prices are usually slightly higher than you’ll find around Christmas and New Years, but you’ll be hard pressed to find a lower price through the next few months.
+- Coffee: Buy at Easter – the prices are usually slightly higher than you’ll find around Christmas and New Years, but you’ll be hard-pressed to find a lower price through the next few months.
 Coffee can be highly competitive, and you’ll find sales prices that you can use with coupons, so if you aren’t stocked up for the year at Christmas, buy now.
 I’m speaking canned, here, of course, vacuum packed, not whole beans which don’t go on sale as often and don’t keep as well.

-- Jello and Pudding is often on sale at Easter.
+- Jello and Pudding are often on sale at Easter.

 - French’s Fried Onions – I don’t generally use, but if you do, get them now to last through Thanksgiving.